tburke9891/OktaVault/Universal Directory.md

-Centralized user management tool sycn data from HR mgmt and external directory can then provision apps
+Centralized user management tool
+Syncs data from HR tool and external directory can then provision apps

 [[User profiles]]